jbellsey/redux-model-utils/README.md

       };

-// nothing to see here; just a normal reducer function reducer(state = initialState, action = 0) {
+// nothing to see here; just a normal reducer function reducer(state = initialState, action = {}) {

     switch (action.type) {
         case actionCodes.SET_LOCATION:
             // use the provided function "copyAndAssign" to keep the reducer pure.
-            // note the use of "accessors.location", which tells the copier what property
+            // note the use of "selectors.location", which tells the copier what property
             // to overwrite. in other words, here is the impure version of what we're doing:
             //      state.location = action.location
-            return reduxUtils.copyAndAssign(state, accessors.location, action.location);
+            return reduxUtils.copyAndAssign(state, selectors.location, action.location);
     }
     return state;
 }